-Alright, so we have spent the last few blog posts talking about what math workshop is, using math warm ups in math workshop as an opener, and the math tools every math workshop needs.
-Today, we are going to talk about the nitty-gritty!
+All right, so we have spent the last few blog posts talking about what math workshop is (see post here), using math warm ups in math workshop as an opener, and the math tools every math workshop needs.
+Today, we are going to talk about the nitty gritty!
 We are going to talk about math workshop in action.

 During my math period, I start off each math session with a ten minute warm-up.
-This varies based on my student’s needs and my mood.
+This varies based on my students’ needs and my mood.
 Sometimes it is just a simple math stretcher (see a previous post about these here) or we practice fact fluency.
-Other times we may just simply review the previous day’s lesson.
+Other times we may review the previous day’s lesson.

-After my mini-lesson, I review where students are going and what they’ll be doing.
+After my mini-lesson, I review where students are going and what they will be doing.
 Then I send them off.
-I use to have a rotation chart that was pretty simple on chart paper.
-This year I’m not using it but instead just printed off to students where they were going during each rotation.
-Some groups just find all that information in the chart paper too distracting.
+I used to have a rotation chart on chart paper that was pretty simple.
+This year I’m not using it.
+Instead, I just printed off where they were going during each rotation and gave that information to students.
+Some groups find all that information in the chart paper too distracting.

 Some students will go to the independent station where they will practice skills from the mini-lesson I just presented.
-Since this center focuses on the lesson I just presented, my high group will go here first.
-All the other students in my class attend this station AFTER they have meet with me in small groups.
+Since this station focuses on the lesson I just presented, my high group will go here first.
+All the other students in my class attend this station AFTER they have met with me in small groups.
 Usually my high flyers just need to see how to do something once or twice and they are good to go.
 This gives them an opportunity to get on it right away and frees up their group time for more enrichment.
 I do have a few rules for them if they aren’t sure of something.
-If there is anything they don’t know they must first try, second quietly ask a neighbor to help, and then finally circle the problem to ask about in small group.
+If there is anything they don’t know, they must first try it on their own.
+If they still can’t get it, they may quietly ask a neighbor to help.
+Finally, if they are still struggling, they will circle the problem to ask about in small group.
 When this group comes to me later in small group, the first thing we do is check the work they did independently so I can decide if we need extra practice or if we can move on to something deeper.

 You can find my guided math workshop lesson plan units in my store.
-I’m constantly adding new units, so be sure to follow my store to receive the newest updates of new releases and buy them half off for the first 48 hours after they are posted!
+I’m constantly adding new units, so be sure to follow my store to receive the newest updates of new releases.
+You will also get the opportunity to buy my units half off for the first 48 hours after they are posted!
 Click on the picture below to download an information guide about my workshop units in complete detail.
 I currently have 3rd grade completed and am in progress with 4th and 5th grade.
 (You’ll have to visit my store to see which units are currently completed for those grade levels.)

 Pin for Later: